siliang625/text_mining_health/README.md

 # text_mining_health

-###
+## Files and Folders Information
-search_term_1.csv: key search terms provided by public health domain experts download_data.py: download all data to data folder data folder: data used for training data_pipeline_alldata.py: main expriment script result folder: all model resutls generated from data_pipeline_alldata.py a few saved object when runing to experiments: pub_datas.pkl metadata.pkl abstracts.pkl data_lematized.pkl
+`search_term_1.csv`: key search terms provided by public health domain experts `data` folder: data used for training

-experiment folder: all notebooks analysis.py utility.py
+`result` folder: all model resutls generated from data_pipeline.py `experiment` folder: all notebooks experiemnts for EDA

+## Saved Model Artifacts
+Some of the generated results were saved here as a pickle file, to check the saved resutls, simply load the pkl file in the scripts:
+`pub_datas.pkl`: the publication year for all papers `metadata.pkl`: the metadata(reference count, pmc_id, etc) of all papers `abstracts.pkl`: the abstract of all papers `data_lematized.pkl`: the processed text of all papers

+## Requirement
+pip install BeautifulSoup4
+pip install tqdm
+pip install nltk
+pip install spacy
+pip install gensim
+pip install pyLDAvis
+pip install -U tmtoolkit
+python -m spacy download en_core_web_lg

+## Scirpts and How To:
+To download the data: `python data_loader.py`
+To preprocess the data and build models: `python data_pipeline.py` To find the best model basec on computaitonal metrics: `python metrics.py` To generate analysis based on the best model: `python analysis.py`